shubhamkumar68/Image-to-text-convertor-project/README.md

-# Image to text convertor project (using Google colab and Python)
+# Image to text convertor project (using Jupyter Notebook and Python)